rioter00/Collab-Hub/docs/index.md

 Server is located at [https://remote-collab.herokuapp.com](https://remote-collab.herokuapp.com)

 Connection to the server through socket.io happens automatically.
+Each client is registered and array of all connected clients (by socket id) are sent to all other connected clients, with a header `'users'`.

 ### Send Data
 Server accepts most data-related messages in a <command> <header> <value> syntax.